nxblnd/ScreamerExtension/README.md

 1. Extract it somewhere on your computer
 1. Go to [chrome://extensions](chrome://extensions)
 1. Enable "Developer mode"
-1. Press "Load unpacked" and provide the path to extracted extension
+1. Press "Load unpacked" and provide the path from step 2
 1. Ignore that couple of warnings; it's just Google don't want to know anything about Firefox
 1. ??????
 1. Have fun